Blog

 EEAT matters more now because the flood of AI-generated content forced Google to tighten its quality filters.
 Content that passes these tests ranks.
 Content that doesn't gets buried.

-I've seen this with companies we work with.
-A fintech startup published 50 AI-assisted blog posts.
+A fintech startup we worked with published 50 AI-assisted blog posts.
 Half tanked.
 Half ranked.
 The difference was EEAT signals.
 The posts that ranked included customer data, product screenshots, quotes from their team, and links to authoritative sources.
 The posts that tanked read like generic takes anyone could've written.

 The biggest EEAT mistake is skipping the experience layer.
-You can prompt an LLM to sound expert.
-You can make it cite authoritative sources.
-But you can't fake firsthand experience without adding it manually.
+An LLM can be prompted to sound expert.
+It can cite authoritative sources.
+But firsthand experience can't be faked without adding it manually.
 That's the gap most content leaves open.

 AI Content Detection Phrases That Kill Dwell Time

-Readers can smell AI content from a mile away, and when they do, they leave.
+Readers can smell AI slop content from a mile away, and when they do, they leave.

 The problem isn't that Google penalizes these phrases.
 Humans do.
 Someone lands on your page, reads two sentences packed with AI clichés, and hits the back button.
 Your dwell time tanks, your bounce rate spikes, and Google notices that pattern.